 Eternity Film Series

-Note: The House of Mystery shown over multiple evenings.
+Note: War and Peace shown over multiple evenings.

 Series Sponsors: AVA Gallery and Art Center, CATV, Department of Film and Media Studies at Dartmouth, Department of Russian at Dartmouth, Jones Media Center at Dartmouth Library, VTIFF Vermont International Film Festival.